Nats-ji/CP77-Skip-Main-Menu/README.md

    You will need to add `-skipStartScreen` to the launch options in your game.

-   Here's the instruction on how to do it on Steam.
+   Here are the instructions on how to do it on Steam.
 You'll have to google if you are using Epic or Gog.

    ![launchOptions](./img/cmdline_arg.png)